hazelcast/hazelcast/docs/design/sql/09-optimizer.md

 When a rule is being executed a new operator might be created.
 This operator is added to the search space through the `RelOptRuleCall.transformTo(RelNode newOperator)` call.
-The `RelOptRuleCall` knows the original operator it was called for, and hence it adds the `newOperator` to the same `RelSet` as the original one.
+The `RelOptRuleCall` knows the original operator it was called for, and hence it adds the `newOperator` to the same `RelSet` as the original operator.
 For example, when an index scan is applicable for the given table scan, it will be added to the same group:
 ```
 BEFORE: